vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 ## Conclusion
 In this section considered object model of the Koch snowflake.
 This model can use to construct other fractals such as the Cantor ternary set and more complex.<br/>
-Also, other examples of simulation model of mathematical objects see [3].
+In addition, other examples of simulation model of mathematical objects see [3].

 ## References
 1. Gurianov V.I.
 Object Modeling of Fractal Structures // Mathematical Models and Their Applications: